What is the full form of IC?

 The full form of IC is the Integrated Circuit.
 It is a small size electronic device constructed from semiconductor material which includes many microscopic elements, such as Diodes, Transistors.
 Resistors & Capacitors.
 All these elements are interconnected on a thin sheet of semiconductors and assembled as a single entity, generally silicone.

-ICs are used in a wide range of devices, such as Television sets, microprocessors, automobiles, audio & video equipment and mobile devices and often recognized as a microchip or chip.
-It was designed mainly to the position as much as possible transistors on a semiconductor chip.
+ICs are used in a wide range of devices, such as Television sets, microprocessors, automobiles, audio & video equipment and mobile devices and are often recognized as microchips or chips.
+It was designed mainly to accommodate as many transistors as possible on a semiconductor chip.

 Types of Integrated circuits

 Jack Kilby built the very first IC, or microchip, in 1958.
 Over the centuries, multiple innovations occurred, and ICs went through a series of development which made them encompass more number of transistors and other electronic components.
 According to the level of integration of electronic components, ICs can be classified as –

 - SSI (Small Scale Integration) – 1 to 100 transistors for every single IC or cube.

 - MSI (Medium Scale Integration) – 1000 to several hundred thousand transistors for every single IC or cube.

 - VLSI (Very Large Scale Integration) – 100 thousand to 1 million transistors for every single IC or cube.

 - ULSI (Ultra Large Scale Integration) – IC, including transistors of millions or billions per chip.
 E.g. processor for computers.